Analysing the chemical risks in your business

 Regulation (1998:901) concerning operator's control and associated general advice (NFS 2001:2)

-The Chemistry Guide (only in Swedish) helps you at your workplace to find out which legal requirements apply to your work environment and advises how to continue working to minimise risks.
+The Chemistry Guide helps you at your workplace to find out which legal requirements apply to your work environment and advises how to continue working to minimise risks.